Mastering the Andes: The Engineering and Strategic Genius Behind Inca Fortresses and Watchtowers

 Sacsayhuamán, located on a hill overlooking Cusco, is the largest and most famous Inca fortress.
 Its construction began in the early 15th century under the rule of Pachacuti and continued under his successors.
 The fortress consists of three massive terraced walls, built in a zigzag pattern, that rise up to 20 feet high.
 The walls are made of enormous polygonal stones, some weighing over 100 tons, fitted together with precision that would be difficult to replicate even with modern tools.

 The zigzag walls were not just decorative; they created a defensive geometry that forced attackers to expose their flank to fire from multiple directions.
+Each angle of the wall provided a new firing position, and defenders could move along the wall to bring fire to bear on any point.
 The fortress also contained towers, storehouses, and a large open plaza that could accommodate thousands of troops.
 Sacsayhuamán served as the main defensive bastion for Cusco, but it also had religious significance.
 The fortress was used for ceremonies, and its construction was tied to the Inca creation myth.
-Today, it is a UNESCO World Heritage site and a popular tourist destination, showcasing the pinnacle of Inca stonework.

 Choquequirao: The Sister of Machu Picchu